lyotam/TechMarketplace/README.md

 Issue: doesn't reflect the ownership of item.
 Relies on the app level to enforce ownership.
 2. Create new item with same properties (newId) and put up for sale.
 Issue: similar to before, but actually quite realistic as it's similar to existing marketplace models today.
 Also, will not affect purchased item ownership.
-3. During sale, generate Random string that only seller will have, and store it's hash on the item.
-After the sale is complete, seller will transfer the string off-chain to buyer, which will use it to put the item back on sale.
-Issue: relies on seller to provide string off-chain (not enforceable on chain), but also realistic.
-More complicated mechanism.
+3. During sale, generate random string that only seller will have, and store it's hash on the item.
+After the sale is complete, seller will transfer the string off-chain (or on-chain via private txn) to buyer, which will use it to put the item back on sale.
+Issue: may rely on seller to provide string off-chain (not enforceable on chain), but also realistic.
+Also, a more complicated mechanism.
-4. When buyer wishes to remove their anonymity and resell item, they will ask the original seller to change “publicly” the ownership on the item.
+4. When buyer wishes to remove their anonymity and resell item, they will ask the original seller to change “publicly” the ownership on the item through a private txn.
 Issue: similar to before, but realistic and less complicated.

 Eventually, approach 4 was selected and implemented.

 ## Requirements
 ### Quorum
 This app uses Quorum as the Ethereum protocol in this project.
-It can be run on top of Quorum's [7nodes](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes) example that runs several Quorum nodes in parallel using a virtual machine.
+It can be run on top of Quorum's [7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes) that runs several Quorum nodes in parallel using a virtual machine.
 Please follow the steps mentioned in the [7 nodes repo](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes) & the wider [quorum-examples repo](https://github.com/jpmorganchase/quorum-examples) to setup & run the local Quorum network **with these modification**:
 1. Adding to PRIVATE_CONFIG the parameter **--rpccorsdomain "http://localhost:3000"**, in raft-start.sh / instanbul-start.sh / docker-compose.yml, depending on usage.
 2. Reduce the number of nodes to 4 by following steps 1,2 [here](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes#reducing-the-number-of-nodes).